 Let me just say that Gate has been working against my preference since Episode 1.
 Every so often, it will have a great episode, but by and large this is an anime that I am very close to dropping.
 Itami is an extremely unappealing main character.
-He gets away with way too much, making him spoiled.
-A quality I don’t relate to at all.
+He gets away with way too much, making him come off as spoiled; A quality I don’t relate to at all.
 He’s hardly got the mental fortitude to be a man of his rank in the army.
-And he is now put in command of his harem and given free rein to go wherever he wants in the world and do absolutely nothing military-related.
+And he is now put in command of his harem and given free rein to go wherever he wants in the world and do absolutely nothing military-related?
 The main character is completely unbelievable, but luckily the girls in his troupe are quite entertaining.

 Then we have the directing style which continually baffles me.
-The constant split-screen effect is still doing nothing to make those scenes seem like nothing but a power-point presentation.
+The constant split-screen effect is still doing nothing to make those scenes seem like a power-point presentation.
 The jump between incredibly adult and family-friendly themes has me confused as to who this is even aimed at.
 With no other positives to balance this out, Gate already feels like a mediocre product.
 At least when the anime tries to be funny or cute, it really is.
 Gate has the charm of a fantasy world that I tend to like.
 It’s just stuffed full of weird military fascination that typically throws me off.
 While I do like the moments of magical denizens trying out human contraptions, those cute moments are very scarce.

 Gate’s back story is developing greatly, and should honestly be at the forefront.
 I say back story meaning the story that doesn’t involve the main character and his gang.
 The bunny slave pulling dastardly strings to usurp the throne is something I can easily get behind.
 Watching Itami pretend to be the delusional elf-girls father, going as far as sleeping in the same bed as her and somehow thinking it’s a brilliant idea, is something I just blow chunks laughing about.
 Itami’s entire story is absurd.
 It makes me laugh out loud.
 Their whole fiasco with the dragon was cringe-worthy.
 They lost dozens of men yet Itami considers it a perfect success with no second thought to the fallen soldiers.

 I have a heated opinion with Gate.
 It’s the only anime this season that I would debate as being over rated, considering it’s sitting proudly in the top 100 on Anime Planet.
-While I enjoy the spiked in quality here and there, Gate has a lot of weak spots, and an abysmal main character.
+While I enjoy the spikes in quality here and there, Gate has a lot of weak spots, and an abysmal main character.
 The side characters carry the show, and the secondary story outshines the primary.
 It’s a confused mess with plenty of potential that the director can’t seem to find the sweet spot for.
 I can only hope it gets better, since I’m resolved to finish this to the end.

-I am quite confused as to why I am still following this anime, but I think I can point out the reason.
-It’s not the candy, and it’s not the girls.
+I am honestly quite confused myself as to why I am still following this anime, but I think I can point out the reason.
+Spoiler… It’s not the candy, and it’s not the girls.
 Dagashi Kashi is like a candy commercial given an extensive budget with a fun-loving writing team.
 Each episode focuses on a type of candy, generally glorifying it and making it seem like the tastiest thing in the world.
 There’s nothing quite wrong with that, but my attachment can only go so far.
 Food Wars managed to make me care about competitive cooking, but I cannot be that invested into bite-sized treats.
 Unfortunately, my appetite is a much more ubiquitous phenomenon.

 Dagashi Kashi’s obvious form of popularity is the candy vixen who adds a whole lot of sensual flair to an anime about candy ordinarily aimed at kids.
 It’s rather strange, but luckily this anime doesn’t overdo it.
 I find it completely unnecessary, but this type of excitement does keep it from seeming too much like an infomercial.
 I personally find more charm in the coffee girl, due to her more down-to-earth nature.
 Hotaru is just a bit too abnormal for me to really find any appeal in.
 So while this anime hasn’t given me the urge to go out and buy actual candy, it does bring me some form of subconscious comfort every week.